 1-Cigar of the Year Lists are too subjective

 The simple answer is they should be.
 My list is curated by an individual, and thus should be analyzed as such.
-The idea here is to provide my audience with “my take” of the best cigars of the year.
-The Cigar Coop is a subjective list.
-I’d like to think it’s a pretty good representation, but there are other types of lists that use a different style.
+The idea here is to provide my audience with my take of the best cigars of the year.
+The Cigar Coop Countdown is a subjective list of what I consider to be the best 30 cigars released in the given time frame.

 2-Cigar of the Year Lists aren’t fair